 8. Design For Print

 Graphic designers are expected to know offset and digital printing, and the appropriate way to prepare for them.
-You should be comfortable with terminology around printing such as bleed and slug, in addition to print production terms such as dot gain.
+You should be comfortable with the terminology around printing such as bleed and slug, in addition to print production terms such as dot gain.

 Designers must be comfortable using different file formats and know when to use colour systems.
 Designing for print also involves knowing the paper sizes which range from A0 to A10, and which paper weights are best for use.
 Mistakes made during the printing process may cause delays or result in poor quality.